ericjohnlucas1/samplepersonsapi_springboot/README.md

 # samplepersonsapi_springboot

 This repository contaions my solution to the Backend Engineer Homework Assignment.
+For convience, the assignment PDF is in this repository as "Backend_Engineer_Homework_Assignment.pdf"

 ## The Spring Boot API was implemented as requested using Maven as the build automation tool.
 Endpoints are as follows: